cstyan/adbDocumentation/README.md

 26. Device sends us CLSE

 ## ADB Pull
-The flow of an ADB pull starts of like the pull flow up until step 8:
+The flow of an ADB pull starts of like the push flow up until step 8:

 8. We send full path of file we want to pull `sdcard/someFile.txt`
 9. Device sends us OKAY